Mbola-Fanantenana/visiteMedical-springBoot/README.md

-# Medical Visits Management Project
+# Medical Visits Management Project (API)

 ## Object

-This project aims to create a medical visits management system incorporating the key entities : Doctor, Patient and Visit.
-The main functionnalities include CRUD operations for these entities
+This project aims to create an API for a medical visits management system incorporating the key entities : Doctor, Patient and Visit.
+The main functionalities include CRUD operations for these entities

 ## Process